A speeding ambulance with its horns blaring on the expressway, and cars steering away to make space for it.

 Cost of Treating Stroke

-The government knows this and that’s why MediShield Life is introduced.
+The government knows this and that’s why MediShield Life was introduced.

 For the longest time, there was only MediShield.